lightly-io/the-lightly-method/README.md

 Note that it's not up to us to judge if this is the greatest obstacle or not.
 We can ask questions about it, but in the end, the individual is free to make this call.
 We can only live in our own hell.

 Even if someone doesn't have something to share – no obstacles – they still have an important role to play.
+They will be able to bring in perspectives and ask questions to the other participants.

-### 2: Ask if others in the group are experiencing, or have experienced the same thing
+### 3: Does anyone else in the group experience the same thing?
 Benefit: Don't feel as much of a freak or as alone with the problem.

-### 3: It this obstacle the flip side of a positive trait?
+### 4: It this obstacle the flip side of a positive trait?
 Benefit: Could be more accepting towards the obstacle, maybe even see it as necessary.

-### 4: Is there another way to look at the obstacle?
+### 5: Is there another way to look at the obstacle?
 This is truly where your role as a facilitator plays in.
 The more you've read on psychology, philosophy, leadership, productivity, the more viewpoints you will be able to bring in at this point.

 Don't tell the participants *how it is*.
 Just bring in other perspectives.
 "Could it be that ..." or "What if we look at it from this angle .." are most effective.

 Benefit: Insight.

-### 5: How big is the obstacle?
+### 6: How big is the obstacle?
 Benefit: Realize that the obstacle is meta-OK.
 "Even though it's not OK, it's OK."
 Benefit: Realize that as humans, we will never be perfect.
 Be more accepting towards oneself.
-Which in itself reduces suffering.
+Which in itself reduces suffering. ("du blir aldrig klar")

-Vinst: Inse att man aldrig blir perfekt och att alla skavanker inte behöver tas bort (du blir aldrig klar)
+### 7: Where is the problem located?
+Is it affecting only you or your team and organization?
+Benefit: Realize where energy needs to be spent to work with the obstacle.

-### 6: Is there any experiment you could perform until our next session?
+### 8: Is there any experiment you could perform until our next session?
 Benefit: Potential removal of obstacle.

 Don't force experiment on to people.
 This should be something they choose to do.
 In the example of meditation, maybe someone would get *more* stressed out by trying out meditation in order to become more calm.